Undergraduate Work in the HYPER Lab

 - Cooking: I enjoy preparing food, especially baking bread.

-- Brewing: I have also brewed wine, cider, and mead for fun.
+- Brewing: I have also brewed wine, cider, mead, and ginger beer for fun.

 - Gardening: At the moment of writing, I have kale, basil, and green beans growing on my apartment deck.

 Email: email@example.com (This is the best way to contact me.
 Please have a clear and concise Subject Line.)